mlrun/mlrun/docs/feature-store/transformations.md

 ## Built-in transformations

 MLRun, and the associated `storey` package, have a built-in library of [transformation functions](../serving/available-steps.html) that can be applied as steps in the feature-set's internal execution graph.
-In order to add steps to the graph, it should be referenced from the {py:class}`~mlrun.feature_store.FeatureSet` object by using the {py:attr}`~mlrun.feature_store.FeatureSet.graph` property.
+To add steps to the graph, reference them from the {py:class}`~mlrun.feature_store.FeatureSet` object by using the {py:attr}`~mlrun.feature_store.FeatureSet.graph` property.
 Then, new steps can be added to the graph using the functions in {py:mod}`storey.transformations` (follow the link to browse the documentation and the list of existing functions).
 The transformations are also accessible directly from the `storey` module.